daniel-perry/itksnap-branch/README.md

 As of right now, here they are:

  - vector visualization over a slice (vector overlay).
+ - texture mipmaps to make it usable for larger data sets.

 Build instructions:
  - This is branched from this version of ITKSnap: itksnap-2.2.0-20110504-source.tar.gz